arnkmish/PureCodeTaskRoundFiles/README.md

 # PureCode Task Round Files

+**TASK 1**

+The Task 1 data description can be found in the repository file: PureCode_TaskRound_Task1.pdf

 **TASK 2**

 **Approach:** CNN-LSTM Based Image Captioning Model Trained for 100 Epochs with No Validation